marcosleonel/notifications-subscriber/README.md

-# [BOILERPLATE] TYPESCRIPT API
+# NOTIFICATION SUBSCRIBER

-A basic boilerplate to start an API with Typescripta, Express and Sequelize.
+A notification system that has the ability to receive a message and depending on the category and subscribers, notify these users in the channels they are registered.

 ## FOLDER STRUCTURE